Research Assistant Professor, SFRES

 - Aquatic-terrestrial links

-- Conservation and management of aquatic systems
+- Effects of human impacts on aquatic systems

 - Bump, J, Tischler, K., Schrank, A.J., Peterson, R., and Vucetich, J. 2009.
 Large herbivores and aquatic-terrestrial links in southern boreal forests.
 Journal of Animal Ecology 78: 3888-345.